node-red/node-red.github.io/docs/creating-nodes/appearance.md

 #### Node label

-The label of a node in the worksapce can either be a static piece of text, or it can be set dynamically on a per-node basis according to the nodes properties.
+The `label` of a node in the workspace can either be a static piece of text, or it can be set dynamically on a per-node basis according to the nodes properties.

 The value of the property can be either a string or a function.